astroML/gatspy/doc/periodic/lomb_scargle.rst

-up often in the literature: **The periodogram of an unequally-spaced time series is generally sensitive to periods far smaller than the minimum time between observations.** Thus the search range is an entirely free parameter, which must be set by the user based on intuition about the data.
+up often in the literature: **The periodogram of an unequally-spaced time series is generally sensitive to periods far smaller than the minimum time between observations.** Thus the search range is an entirely free parameter, which must be set by the user based on intuition about the data, and in gatspy is set via the ``model.optimizer.period_range`` parameter.

 The **spacing of the grid** is easier to determine automatically.
 The grid spacing must be much smaller than the width a typical periodogram peak, or